Frequently Asked Questions

 -

-High-resolution PNG, JPEG, or vector files (AI, EPS, SVG) work best for the sharpest results.
+High-resolution PNG, PSD, PDF, or vector files (AI, EPS, SVG) work best for the sharpest results.
 If you’re unsure, we’re happy to guide you.

 -